TEMPTUN/TEMPTUN/README.md

 - 👋 Hi, I’m @TEMPTUN
 - 👀 I’m interested in Web Technolgies
-- 🌱 I’m currently learning Backend Devlopment
-- 💞️ I’m looking to become a Full Stack Devloper
+- 🌱 I’m  a Full Stack Devloper

 <!---
 TEMPTUN/TEMPTUN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.